Mongaup Valley Wildlife Management Area

 Outdoor Safety Tips

-How We Manage the Mongaup Valley Wildlife Management Area
+How We Manage Mongaup Valley WMA

 The WMA is managed for the protection and conservation of bald eagles and their habitats.
 Access to many parts of the property is restricted from December 1 through March 31 each year to minimize disturbances to wintering bald eagles.
 Please be aware of the bright yellow or pink restricted area signs around the reservoirs and water courses and abide by them.